freghar/template/features/Custom_Factions/README.md

    subfolder (which is located right next to this README)
    - class name can be found when hovering over the unit in the Eden editor or in the top right corner of the (old) 2D editor
+4. post-process / edit it
-4. rename all occurences of the word `this` to `_this` inside the file, for example using a 'search and replace' functionality in notepad (or your favorite text editor)
+   - replace all occurences of the word `this` with `_this`
-   - some editors like Notepad++ can do this on multiple files at once
-5. remove other unwanted saved changes like face/voice or facewear along with lines removing player-customized one (`removeGoggles`), leaving only the modifications you want to perform
+   - remove player customizations / identity (unless you want an army of clones)
+     - remove any lines with `setFace`, `setSpeaker` or `addGoggles`
+   - adjust some items if the mods you use require it
+     - ie. ACRE2 saves radios as ie. `ACRE_PRC343_ID_1` which is the dynamically assigned radio, you need to rename it to `ACRE_PRC343`
-6. add the class name to `classes.txt` inside the "loadouts" subfolder
+5. add the class name to `classes.txt` inside the "loadouts" subfolder
-7. all done! .. remember to post-process (`this` to `_this`) any newly inserted loadouts or loadout updates
+6. all done! .. remember to post-process (`this` to `_this`) any newly inserted loadouts or loadout updates

 Example classes.txt